 DoorDash steps up driver ID checks after traffic safety complaints

-DoorDash will require its drivers to verify their identity more often as part of a larger effort to crack down on unauthorized account sharing.
+DoorDash will require its drivers to verify their identities more often as part of a larger effort to crack down on unauthorized account sharing.

+Officials in Boston, New York and other cities have said that in many cases, people with multiple traffic violations continue to make deliveries using accounts registered to others.

-The San Francisco delivery company said Thursday it has begun requiring some drivers to complete real-time identity checks immediately after they complete a delivery.
-Previously, drivers were occasionally asked to re-verify their identity before or after a shift.
-The new system has been introduced in Los Angeles, Denver, Seattle and other cities and will roll out more widely next year.
+The San Francisco delivery company said Thursday it was requiring some drivers to complete real-time identity checks immediately after they complete a delivery.
+Previously, drivers were occasionally asked to re-verify their identities before or after a shift.

+DoorDash has introduced the new system in Los Angeles, Denver, Seattle and other cities, and said it planned a wider rollout next year.

-DoorDash said it has also developed an advanced machine learning system that can flag potential unauthorized account access, including login anomalies and suspicious activity.
-If the company detects a problem it will require the driver to re-verify their identity before they can make more deliveries.
+DoorDash said it also has developed an advanced machine learning system that can flag potential unauthorized account access, including login anomalies and suspicious activity.
+If the company detects a problem, it will require drivers to re-verify their identity before they can make more deliveries.

-Before U.S. drivers can make DoorDash deliveries, they must verify their identity with a driver’s license or other government-issued identification and upload a selfie that matches their identification photo.
-They also must submit to a background check, which requires a Social Security number.
+U.S. drivers must verify their identities with a driver’s license or other government-issued identification, and upload a selfie that matches their identification photo before they can do work for DoorDash.
+They also must submit to background checks, which require a Social Security number.

-But the company has found that some drivers are getting around those requirements by sharing accounts with authorized users.
-In some cases, drivers who haven’t been authorized to drive for DoorDash are paying authorized users for access to their accounts.
+The company said it found that some drivers were getting around the requirements by sharing accounts with authorized users.
+In some cases, drivers who were not authorized to drive for DoorDash paid authorized users for access to their accounts.

+Some federal lawmakers have demanded that DoorDash and other delivery apps do a better job of keeping people who are in the U.S. illegally off the platforms.

 “These illegal immigrants are delivering food directly to consumers’ doors without ever having undergone a background check and often without even using their real names,” the letter said.
 It added that working illegally can also be dangerous for migrants, creating the potential for exploitation and abuse.